octoana/monorepo-code-scanning-action/README.md

 Local tests for the scripts this relies on are located in the `tests` folder.
 They are run with `./run.sh`, vs using a testing framework.

-Testing is also done end-to-end using the [`advanced-security/sample-csharp-monorepo`](https://github.com/advanced-security/sample-csharp-monorepo/) repository.
+Testing is also done end-to-end using the private [`advanced-security/sample-csharp-monorepo`](https://github.com/advanced-security/sample-csharp-monorepo/) repository.

 ## License